Li-Ming-Fan/zhiqiang/zhiqiang/README.md

 # define an env
 from grid_world import GridWorld as Env
 #
-# define a qnet, in PyTorch or Tensorflow or others
+# define a qnet, in PyTorch
 from gw_qnet import GridWorldQNet as QNet
 #
 # pick an agent